top of page

 While it’s easy to fall in love with a cliffside spot or woodland glade, don’t forget to think practically:

-Is the venue easy to reach, especially for elderly or disabled guests?
+• Is it easy to reach, especially for elderly or disabled guests?

 Also, double-check if the venue is licensed for legal ceremonies; otherwise, you’ll need to do the legal part at a registry office beforehand.